-It is still the case that lawyers will continue to deal with the more complex matters/matters where large sums of money are at stake (e.g. mergers and acquisitions work; murder trials; aircraft financing deals, celebrity divorces etc).
-Paralegals involvement in these instances tends to be of a peripheral basis.
+It is still the case that lawyers will continue to deal with the more complex matters, or matters where large sums of money are at stake (e.g. mergers and acquisitions work; murder trials; aircraft financing deals, celebrity divorces etc).
+Paralegals' involvement in these instances tends to be of a peripheral basis.

 That said, the growing number of paralegal law firms (commercial entities offering legal services to the public and business without any lawyer involvement) means that we may find that paralegals will be doing the more complex work eventually – although it probably won't be any time soon.